 My path took me up Cabrini Avenue past the Castle Village Apartment complex, a series of buildings with a spectacular view of the Hudson River and nicely landscaped yards around the buildings.
 The details along the buildings really make the complex seem like a series of medieval buildings and from what I could see from the street level a very nice place to live.
 The path up the road lead me right back to Fort Tyron Park, fitting from what I saw on the way up the road.

-Castle Village Apartments and park
+Castle Village Apartments and Park at 120 Cabrini Boulevard

 On my way back down the avenue, I crisscrossed the side streets at 190th, 187th, 181st, 180th and 179th, looking over the various restaurants and stores in the area.
 All around me I can see signs that the neighborhood is in the process of changing as the smaller low scale establishments are being replaced with more updated restaurants, shops and coffee bars.